A Distributed-Memory Algorithm for Computing a Heavy-Weight Perfect Matching on Bipartite Graphs: Introduction

 Since the input matrix is already distributed as part of the library requirements, it is necessary to use distributed-memory parallel matching algorithms. \revision {However, the lack of scalable matching algorithms forces distributed-memory solvers to assemble the entire instance on a single node and then use a sequential matching library, such as the highly-optimized implementations of MWPM algorithms available in MC64~\cite{MC64}.
 For instance, the new algorithm in SuperLU\_DIST demonstrated strong scaling to $24,000$ cores~\cite{superlu3D}, but still used the sequential static pivoting step.
 Such reliance on a sequential library is disruptive to the computation, infeasible for larger instances, and certainly not scalable.}

-We use the exact distributed memory parallel cardinality matching algorithm from~\cite{matchingipdps16}, and combine it with a distributed memory parallel approximation algorithm for the weight. \revision{Inspired by a sequential algorithm by Pettie and Sanders~\cite{pettieSanders}, the approximation relies on finding short augmentations.
-In our case, these augmentations are cycles of length 4 since we maintain a perfect matching.}
+We use the distributed memory parallel cardinality matching algorithm from our prior work~\cite{matchingipdps16}, and combine it with a distributed memory parallel algorithm that improves the weights of perfect matchings.
+Inspired by a sequential algorithm by Pettie and Sanders~\cite{pettieSanders}, our algorithm relies on finding short weight-increasing paths.
+In our case, these paths are cycles of length 4 since we maintain a perfect matching.

 In this manner, we get a scalable algorithm for the overall problem that can be used in the initialization of sparse direct solvers, although it is not restricted to that application.